codepath/android_guides/Debugging-Exceptions-within-your-App.md

 6. Make fixes based on the issue and re-run the app
 7. Repeat until the crash no longer occurs

-First off though when you see the crash dialog, **don't press OK" on the dialog when you see that error until **after you've already went through these steps**.
+First off though when you see the crash dialog, **don't press OK** on the dialog when you see that error until **after you've already went through these steps**.

 ### Witnessing the Crash